-- Relieving your computer from performing additional processing.
-Delaying colour conversions until the colour data reaches the Fiery frees your computer so that you can continue working, and colour conversions on the Fiery are, in most cases, much faster than similar conversions on a host computer. - Eliminating the potential for undesirable colour management-related conflicts, such as iterative colour conversions and inconsistent colour.
-The Fiery applies global corrections to specific groups of RGB, CMYK, and spot colours to avoid such conflicts. - Accepting RGB files in addition to larger CMYK files from applications, which minimizes network traffic and enables jobs to print faster.
+- Eliminating the potential for undesirable color managementrelated conflicts, such as iterative color conversions and inconsistent color.
+The Fiery applies global corrections to specific groups of RGB, CMYK, and spot colors to avoid such conflicts. - Accepting RGB files in addition to larger CMYK files from applications, which minimizes network traffic and enables jobs to print faster.

-ColorWise uses ICC profiles to convert colours to the device gamut or simulate other devices, such as an offset printing press.
-ColorWise manages colour conversions for all users printing to the Fiery from Windows and Mac OS computers.
+ColorWise uses ICC profiles to convert colors to the device gamut or simulate other devices, such as an offset printing press.

+ColorWise manages color conversions for all users printing to the Fiery from Windows and Mac OS computers.
 It allows users to follow a simple workflow with minimal intervention using robust default settings, while giving advanced users the control and precision they need.

-Using ColorWise colour management tools
+Using ColorWise color management tools

-Your Fiery user software includes several types of colour reference pages that allow you to see the range of colours that can be printed on your printer.
-For predictable colour, use the colour reference pages when defining the colour in your document.
+Your Fiery user software includes several types of color reference pages that allow you to see the range of colors that can be printed on your printer.
+For predictable color, use the color reference pages when defining the color in your document.